hmlongco/Factory/README.md

     static let anotherService = Factory { AnotherService(OrderContainer.optionalService()) }
 }
 ```
+It's important to note that in Factory a custom container is not really a "container" in the traditional sense.
+It's a name space, used to group similar or related factories together.
+All registrations and scopes are still managed by the parent `SharedContainer` classs on which all containers are based.

 ## SharedContainer

-Note that you can also add your own factories to the root `SharedContainer` class.
+You can also add your own factories to the root `SharedContainer` class.
 Anything added there will be visible and available to every container in the system.

 ```swift
 extension SharedContainer {
     static let api = Factory<APIServiceType> { APIService() }
 }
 ```
-Note that any registrations defined with your app are managed by `SharedContainer`.
-More on this later.
+As mentioned earlier, any registrations defined with your app are managed here.

 ## Setup